jayJs/jay/README.md

 **save(table, formId)** - Save data data from form to database.

 The calls are asynchronous and can be chained with .then().

-**Warning**
-Without data modeling you can't guarantee data consistency and you will limit your test coverage.
-Nevertheless you will prototype much quicker.

 ##post(table, data)
 **Add a row to database via a $.ajax JSONP call.**